rocky-linux/documentation/docs/guides/templates-automation-packer-vsphere.md

     register: deploy_vm
 ```

-You can store sensitive datas in the `./vars/credentials.yml`, which you will obviously have encrypted beforehand with `ansible-vault` (especially if you git your work).
-As everything used variable, you can easily make it suits your needs.
+You can store sensitive data in the `./vars/credentials.yml`, which you will obviously have encrypted beforehand with `ansible-vault` (especially if you use git for your work).
+As everything uses a variable, you can easily make it suit your needs.

-If you dont' use something like rundeck or Awx, you can launch the deployment with a command line similar to this one:
+If you don't use something like Rundeck or Awx, you can launch the deployment with a command line similar to this one:

 ```
 ansible-playbook -i ./inventory/hosts  -e '{"comments":"my comments","cluster_name":"CS_NAME","esxi_hostname":"ESX_NAME","state":"started","storage_folder":"PROD","datacenter_name":"DC_NAME}","datastore_name":"DS_NAME","template_name":"template-rockylinux8-0.0.1","vm_name":"test_vm","network_name":"net_prod","network_ip":"192.168.1.20","network_gateway":"192.168.1.254","network_mask":"255.255.255.0","memory_mb":"4","num_cpu":"2","domain":"rockylinux.lan","dns_servers":"192.168.1.254","guest_id":"centos8_64Guest"}' ./vmware/create_vm.yml --vault-password-file /etc/ansible/vault_pass.py
 ```

-It is at this point that you can launch the final configuration of your virtual machine using ansible.
-Don't forget to change the root password, secure ssh, register the new VM in your monitoring tool and in your IT inventory, etc.
+It is at this point that you can launch the final configuration of your virtual machine using Ansible.
+Don't forget to change the root password, secure SSH, register the new VM in your monitoring tool and in your IT inventory, etc.

 ## In summary

-As we have seen, there are now fully automated devops solutions to create and deploy vms.
+As we have seen, there are now fully automated DevOps solutions to create and deploy vms.

-At the same time, this represents an undeniable saving of time (especially in cloud or datacenter environment), but it also allows a compliance of the park and an easy maintenance / evolution of templates.
+At the same time, this represents an undeniable saving of time, especially in cloud or data center environments.
+It also facilitates a standard compliance across all of the computers in the company (servers and workstations), and an easy maintenance / evolution of templates.